What is an Islamic Loan?

 Shariah compliant loans for the purchase of equipment is done by the bank or institution on a manner similar to the aforementioned methods.
 The bank and the customer both research the cost of the equipment in the market and mark it accordingly.
 The two parties may then purchase the property jointly and the customer may make a repayment for capital in the future.

-Shariah Loans for Construction
+Islamic Loans for Construction:

 In this case, the Islamic institution or bank, and the customer may hold the right to an in-progress home together while maintaining a culture of profit and loss sharing.
 This form of sharing profit and loss is deep-rooted in the principles of Islamic financing and is therefore a method adopted by Islamic banks and institutions.
-This shariah loan option however, is has a limited availability worldwide at the moment since customers are hesitant to avail it.
+This shariah loan option however, has a limited availability worldwide at the moment since customers are hesitant to avail it.

 All these options may serve different purposes but have the laws of Islam at the heart of them.
 Shariah compliant loans have also been proven to be beneficial overall for all parties involved as opposed to conventional forms of loan functioning through a culture of interest.
-If you are willing to start a career in highly growing Islamic banking sector, the Islamic finance course and diploma in Islamic finance are great courses that AIMS offer.
+If you are willing to start a career in highly growing Islamic banking sector, the Islamic finance certification and diploma in Islamic finance are great courses that AIMS offer.